-The two-year project consists of surveys in both the rainy and dry seasons, and includes a range of diverse wetlands in the dry, open forest of Cambodia and Vietnam.
-This research seeks to answer a number of questions, including: how can small, scattered wetlands in the project areas be mapped and classified; what ecosystem services do these wetlands provide; how will development affect these services; and how do variations in wetland features influence fish and bird diversity.
-Fish and bird diversity are measured through sampling and surveys, while household surveys and group interviews with local people help assess long-term trends in hydrology and human wetland use.
-Satellite imagery will be used to extrapolate results from direct wetland sampling to the broader landscape of northern Cambodia and the Central Highlands of Vietnam.
-Meetings with wetland conservation officials at the park level and national level in both countries will help communicate the study’s findings to decision-makers at two important levels of government.
-In the future we plan to expand this work to small wetlands through out the Lower Mekong River Basin.
-This work is funded through the Sustainable Mekong Research Network (SUMERNET), which seeks to bridge the gap between science and policy in the region by supporting research projects that engage directly with stakeholders and policy-makers.
+The two-year project consisted of surveys in both the rainy and dry seasons, and included a range of diverse wetlands in the dry, open forest of Cambodia and Vietnam.
+This research sought to answer a number of questions, including: how can small, scattered wetlands in the project areas be mapped and classified; what ecosystem services do these wetlands provide; how will development affect these services; and how do variations in wetland features influence fish and bird diversity.
+Fish and bird diversity were measured through sampling and surveys, while household surveys and group interviews with local people helped assess long-term trends in hydrology and human wetland use.
+Satellite imagery was used to extrapolate results from direct wetland sampling to the broader landscape of northern Cambodia and the Central Highlands of Vietnam.
+Meetings with wetland conservation officials at the park level and national level in both countries helped communicate the study’s findings to decision-makers at two important levels of government.
+This work was supported by the Sustainable Mekong Research Network (SUMERNET), which seeks to bridge the gap between science and policy in the region by supporting research projects that engage directly with stakeholders and policy-makers.

 - University Network for Wetland Research and Training in the Mekong Region (Wetland University Network – WUN; Lead Partner); Can Tho, Vietnam